Textualize/textual/docs/styles/color.md

 --8<-- "docs/styles/snippets/color_css_syntax.md"

-The optional percentage sets the transparency level.
+The optional [percentage](./css_units/percentage.md) sets the transparency level and will override any transparency specified directly in the color.

 ## Examples